 You know that it is not possible to right-click on a photo in a pdf file in order to copy it.
-This programme will extract all the photos that appear in a .pdf presentation and put all of them into a folder carrying the same name as the .pdf file.
+This program will extract all the photos that appear in a .pdf presentation and put all of them into a folder carrying the same name as the .pdf file.
 You can then use whatever photo you want from those in the folder.
-The programme is called Some PDF Image Extractr.
-Download the programme from here.
-Once installed click on the programme's icon then File - Open File and go to the folder where your pdf file is and select it.
+The program is called Some PDF Image Extract.
+Download the program from here.
+Once installed click on the program's icon then File - Open File and go to the folder where your pdf file is and select it.
 After that go to Edit - Start Convert and that's all there is to it!
 (Under "Output Options" you might want to change the Jpeg Quality to 100%.)

 Not everyone of us can afford to buy Microsoft's Office so when we receive a Powerpoint presentation file (which carries the extension .pps or .ppt) we will not be able to open it.
 However there is the Powerpoint Viewer (click here to download) which is free and which will allow us to open Powerpoint presentations.
 But if you also want to create Powerpoint files yourself, then you should also install OpenOffice as the whole package includes the equivalent of Powerpoint (the program is called IMPRESS) as well as Writer (its equivalent to Word) and Calc (its equivalent to Excel).